Samba73/aws-bootcamp-cruddur-2023/journal/week0.md

 I created 2 users and grouped these users under group admin.
 The users individually have admin policy attached.
 (It is possible to create group with admin policy attached and users under the group will also have same policy applied).

+### Create access key for IAM users (use with CLI, CDK etc)
+  Navigate to security credentials from AWS console main page Scroll down to create access keys and click create access key Only 2 Access key can be active at a time.
+  Before deleting an access key, it should be deactivated
+  #### Note: Download the .csv file and make sure to save this which is required while configuring aws for CLI access

  ### Activate Billing for IAM users
   Logged as root user
   Goto Account